tombrown86/WorkFrame/README.md

 <h3>The Renderer_trait</h3>
 <p>All your Request_handlers will exhibit this trait automatically.</p>
-<p>Whilst it isn't written in stone, you will most likely invoke templates and partials from classes which have this trait</p>
+<p>Whilst not written in stone, you'll most likely invoke templates and partials from classes that have this trait</p>
 <p>Things using this trait can make use of it's add_script<i>s</i>() and add_stylesheet<i>s</i>() methods to conveniently append JS/stylesheet tags to a template
 	<br/><small>(Note: There is a built in tool to minify such client side code by passing true as the 2nd parameter to <em>add_script(...)</em> based methods)</small>
 </p>